OxaPayBlog: Аналитика о криптоплатежных шлюзах

 A controlled launch is a learning system, not a growth event.

-If you execute this stage correctly, you will end with something valuable no matter what:
+If you execute this stage correctly, you will end with something valuable either way:

-• either a stable path to expand crypto payments
+• a stable path to expand crypto payments

 • or a justified decision to pause without wasted cost